Adam Cimber

 Adam Christian Cimber (born August 15, 1990) is an American former professional baseball pitcher.
 He played in Major League Baseball (MLB) for the San Diego Padres, Cleveland Indians, Miami Marlins, Toronto Blue Jays, and Los Angeles Angels.
 During his time in the major leagues, Cimber was one of only a few pitchers with a submarine delivery.

 Amateur career

 Cimber attended Puyallup High School in Puyallup, Washington.
 In high school, Cimber said he was very "small and skinny."
 His father suggested that to make the team, he would have to do something differently.
-He was intrigued by the sidearm delivery of Brad Ziegler of the Oakland A's and began experimenting in his backyard.
+He was intrigued by the submarine delivery of Brad Ziegler of the Oakland A's and began experimenting in his backyard.

 After high school, he enrolled at the University of Washington where he played college baseball from 2010 to 2012, compiling a 9–8 win–loss record and 4.15 earned run average (ERA) in 73 appearances.
 He then transferred to the University of San Francisco where he spent the 2013 season, posting a 6–3 record and 3.74 ERA in 57 innings pitched.